Pages in this Section

 Lunches and break-time snacks

 Our catering will be delivered by HC3S and will include a good selection of healthy meals and snacks at lunch time with home-made bread, brownies and fruit being available at morning break-times.
 Toast will be available for those children needing breakfast on arrival and for whom medication makes it difficult to eat first thing in the morning.
 Breakfast will be available to all students who need it during morning tutor time.
-More information about menus and paying for school lunches and snacks will be included in a new starter pack which will be sent to parents/carers in May/June 2022.

 The school day and term Dates: